Dxyk/Angular-Udemy/Section 22 Angular Modules & Optimizing Angular Apps/README.md

 - Move all Recipes related components from `AppModule` to `RecipesModule`
 - Export these components since they are referenced elsewhere
-- Now the program doesn't compile correctly because it is missing features (e.g. `RoutingModule`).
+- Now the program doesn't compile correctly because it is missing features (e.g. `RouterModule`).
   - This will be corrected in the next lesson

 ```ts